EcoBiomics-Zoobiome/COI_RDP_pipeline/README.md

 The pipeline begins with raw Illumina MiSeq fastq.gz files with paired-end reads.
 Reads are paired.
 Primers are trimmed.
 Reads are dereplicated and denoised producing a reference set of exact sequence variants (ESVs).
 These ESVs are taxonomically assigned using the CO1 Classifier (Porter & Hajibabaei, 2018 Sci Rep).

-This data flow has been developed in a modular fashion for easier updating as methods change and improve over time.
-It will be updated on a regular basis so check for the latest version at https://github.com/EcoBiomics-Zoobiome/SCVUC_COI_metabarcode_pipeline/releases .
+This pipeline will be updated on a regular basis so check for the latest version at https://github.com/Hajibabaei-Lab/SCVUC_COI_metabarcode_pipeline/releases .

 ## How to cite